qwaneu/qwaneu.github.io/_drafts/tdd.md

 ### See it fail

 We run the test and watch the new test fail.
-As we did not write any code yet, we expect missing definitions & missing behaviour.
+As we did not write any code yet, we expect missing definitions and missing behaviour.

 Only the new test should fail.
 Are there any other failures?
 Fix them first.
 We also check if the feedback from the failure is helpful.